QeyeH/medtrack/Readme.md

 * Amount of medicine per dose
 * Quantity issued by the Pharmacy
 * Number of repeat prescriptions (If any)
+* Calculated days of supply
 * Recommended date of reissue/reorder
-* Calculated days of supply

 ## Who can use MedTrack?

 * Anyone who is legally prescribed medications
-* Anyone who supports such a person, volunteer or for profit
+* Anyone who supports such a person, either as a volunteer or for profit

 ## What is Medtrack's goal?

-The initial goal is to:
+The initial goal is to develop:

-* Develop a Command Line Interface program for GNU/Linux desktops; open SQLite3 Database
+* A Command Line Interface program for GNU/Linux desktops, with an open SQLite3 Database

-The subsequent goals are to develop, in order:
+The subsequent goals are to develop (In order):

 * A Graphic User Interface program for GNU/Linux desktops, with an open SQLite3 Database
 * A Graphic User Interface program for GNU/Linux desktops, with a secure SQLite3 Database